Legal education in the Philippines: History

 The legal education in the Philippines was first introduced during the Spanish occupation when, in 1734, the University of Santo Tomas established the Faculty of Civil Law.
+In 1899 the First Filipino owned law school was founded, the Escuela De Derecho De Manila, today known as the Manila Law College, by Don Felipe G. Calderon, when he saw the need for a law school which could train Filipino lawyers and provide legal services to the New Republic.
 After the Malolos Constitution was ratified, the Universidad Literaria de Filipinas was established by Joaquin Gonzalez in 1899; the said institution offered several courses including law.
-However, the Literaria's existence was short lived as a result of the eruption of the Filipino-American conflict.
-During the American occupation, specifically in 1911, the University of the Philippines College of Law was established, through the vision and efforts of George Malcolm.
-The said law institution continues to be the one of the oldest state college of law in the country.
+However, the Literaria's existence was short lived as a result of the eruption of the Filipino-American War.
+During the American occupation, in 1911, the University of the Philippines College of Law was established, through the efforts of George Malcolm, an American lawyer.
+The said law institution continues to be one of the oldest state colleges of law in the country.

 The ratification of the 1935 Constitution paved the way for the establishment of law programs in various private colleges and universities in Manila (schools, at that time, were required to acquire license to operate from the Department of Public Instruction).
 At that time, there was hardly any kind of supervision of law schools, especially for private institutions.
 The Faculty of Civil Law of the University of Santo Tomas, the University of the Philippines–College of Law, the former Colegio de Ateneo de Manila and the Philippine Law School were the leading law institutions during those period.
 After World War II and in the contemporary time, more law schools were then established.